-If you're unsure how to check Seagate SSD temperature on Windows 10/11, follow the instructions below.
-In addition, this article has two easy-to-use methods for checking your storage drive temperatures.
+If you're unsure how to check Seagate SSD temperature on Windows 10/11, you can follow these instructions to do so.
+Additionally, there are two easy-to-use methods for checking your storage drive temperatures, which are also outlined in this article.

 However, they might not offer the most precise information and can be challenging to find.
 A quick and easy solution to this problem is using a third-party tool to easily manage and optimize your Seagate SSD.